Your Privacy Rights

 In the event there is a change in the corporate structure of Huntington such as, but not limited to, merger, consolidation, sale, liquidation, or transfer of substantial assets, Huntington may, in its sole discretion, transfer, sell or assign information collected on and through our Sites, including without limitation, Personal Information concerning visitors, to one or more affiliated or unaffiliated third parties.

 Your Choice About Receiving Promotional E-mails

 Visitors may choose not to receive promotional e-mails or electronic newsletters from us by following the instructions in the specific email from which they wish to opt-out.
-We will respond to a request made pursuant to this method as promptly as practicable.
-Even if you elect to stop receiving promotional emails from us, we may still contact you to tell you important information about our Sites or us, or in response to a transactional or service related matter.
+Even if you elect to stop receiving promotional emails from us, we may still contact you through email to tell you important information about our Sites or us, or in response to a transactional or service related matter.